About us

 Naturewatch Club

-Our club for children takes place on the last Sunday of the month (with the exception of August and December).
-It runs from 10.30am-12.00pm, with sessions costing £1.50 per child, or free to members - membership for the whole year costs just £6.
+Our club for children takes place on the last Sunday of the month (with the exception of December).
+It runs from 10.30am-12.00pm, with sessions costing £1.50 per child, or are free to members.
+Membership for the whole year costs just £6.
 Better still, the first session is free so there’s nothing to lose in coming along to give it a try.

 Naturewatch sessions encourage children’s interest in nature through fun educational activities while helping